antelle/node-yubikey-chalresp/README.md

-# YubiKey OTP for node.js
+# YubiKey challenge-response for node.js

 This is an implementation of YubiKey challenge-response OTP for node.js